timofeymukha/eddylicious/docs/tutorials/of_channel_lund.rst

       Run ``runLundRescaling --config=rescalingConfigTop``.
       Note that the ``constant/boundaryData`` now contains two directories corresponding to the two inlet pathes.
-      Inside the generated inflow fields are stored.
+      Inside, the generated inflow fields are stored.

    6. If possible, decompose the case using ``decomposePar``.
       Run it using ``pimpleFoam``.
+      Reconstruct the fields using ``reconstructPar`` if you've run in parallel.

-   7. Explore the case using you favorite post processing software!
+   7. Explore the solution using you favorite post processing software!
+      In particular, see if the soluton convreges to the one obtained in the precursor.

 .. important::